darshil0/AI-Testing/docs/CONTRIBUTING.md

-This **Contributing Guide** is comprehensive and sets exactly the right tone for an open-source project.
-I have polished the document to remove hidden formatting issues (like non-breaking spaces in bash scripts) and enhanced the technical sections to reflect the **v2.1.0** architectural standards.

----

 # Contributing to AI-Testing

 Thank you for your interest in contributing!
 This document provides guidelines to help you through the process of improving this framework.